Energy, mining stocks boost FTSE 100; set for weekly gain

 Building materials business CRH was among the top gainers on the FTSE 100 after brokerage Berenberg raised its target price on the stock.

-Travel stocks (.FTNMX4051010) slid 0.4% even as Britain was set to publish plans to allow fully vaccinated people travel unrestricted to all countries except those with the highest COVID-19 risk. read more
+Travel stocks slid 0.4% even as Britain was set to publish plans to allow fully vaccinated people travel unrestricted to all countries except those with the highest COVID-19 risk.

-UDG Healthcare (UDG.L) added 0.9% after it said private equity firm Clayton, Dubilier & Rice (CD&R) was considering raising its offer to buy the healthcare company to 1,080 pence per share.
+UDG Healthcare added 0.9% after it said private equity firm Clayton, Dubilier & Rice (CD&R) was considering raising its offer to buy the healthcare company to 1,080 pence per share.
+(Reporting by Shashank Nayar in Bengaluru; editing by Uttaresh.V)

 Our Standards: The Thomson Reuters Trust Principles.